MelonKony/millmint/content/factbook/society/state/government/parliaments/education/_index.md

 CHICOM also oversees Vekllei's four learned societies, called academies, which offer immortal membership to remarkable contributors to learning in Vekllei.
 The Academies of the Commonwealth are funded by a bureau tithe, mandated but otherwise seperate from Commonwealth government apparatuses.

 {{<hint panel>}}
-### Vekllei Public Education Directorate

-The *Public Education Directorate* oversees all compulsory education across the Commonwealth, including both government and vocational schools.

-#### Vekllei Primary Education Directorate

-#### Vekllei Higher Education Directorate

-#### All-Commonwealth School Directorate

-The *All-Commonwealth School Directorate* (ACC) manages the local production of school materials, particularly uniforms and textbooks, and ensures their availability and quality for students.
-The ACC is not involved in teaching or study itself, and instead serves learning infrastructure, including the maintenance and renewal of existing school buildings.

-#### Common Children's Press

-#### Common Tertiary Press

-{{</hint>}}

-{{<hint panel>}}
 ### Vekllei National Laboratories

 *Vekllei National Laboratories* (also *National Labs*) is the administrator of the National Laboratory Complex in Amenmer, Coyenstisn, and the National Laboratory System across Commonwealth-level universities and academies in Vekllei.